 The online world can be an exciting place and offer many opportunities.
 If your child has special needs or disabilities they may need extra support to enjoy the internet safely.
 There are some great tools to aid communication and valuable educational resources to support learning, but there are also risks.

-The NSPCC suggest that parents might want to:
+The NSPCC online safety guidance suggests that parents might want to:

 - Set ground rules about when and for how long your child can be online.
 If the internet is their main form of communication, you may allow them to stay connected longer than you would other children.
 As a parent you should judge what's best for your child and adapt the rules accordingly.